Installation

 Incorrect $PATH

 Rust binaries, including arcup and arcium, are installed to the ~/.cargo/bin directory.
-Since this directory is required to be in the PATH environment variable, Rust installation tries to set it up automatically, but it might fail to do so in some platforms.
+Since this directory is required to be in the PATH environment variable, Rust installation tries to set it up automatically, but it might fail to do so on some platforms.

 To verify that the PATH environment variable was set up correctly, run: